The Fellowship

 Who is the Fellowship for?

-The Fellowship is for young professionals (20s to mid-30s) who desire to grow as followers of Jesus and live out the Gospel among their neighbors.
-Ideal candidates demonstrate a Christian faith, teachability and curiosity, commitment to the full program, and commitment to their community.
+The Fellowship is for young professionals (20s to mid-30s) who desire to grow as followers of Jesus and live out the Gospel for the good of their neighbors.
+Ideal candidates profess a saving faith in Jesus Christ and demonstrate teachability, curiosity and commitment to seek the good of their community, and are able to fulfill the requirements of the program.

 On Your Own Time